Manitoba Youth Job Centres: Making summer employment connections in your community

 Parents and Educators

-Parents, if your child is interested in participating in the Odd Job Squad program or in registering for work in your community, you are both welcome to visit the local MYJC Office or to call the Program Coordinator for more information.
+Parents, if your child is interested in participating in programs offered by the MYJC, you are welcome to visit the local MYJC Office or call the Program Coordinator for more information.

-All Odd Job Squad events are fully supervised by the Youth Engagement Leader.
-Youth Engagement Leaders are trained in workplace health and safety and all events have been reviewed to ensure all precautions are taken so that your child can have a positive, fun and safe experience.
+Odd Job Squad events are fully supervised by a Youth Engagement Leader.
+Youth Engagement Leaders are trained in workplace health and safety and all events have been reviewed to ensure all precautions are taken so that your child can have a positive, fun, and safe experience.
+For your child to participate with the Odd Job Squad, we require parental permission by signing the parental consent form which can be obtained from your local office.

 Top of Page